ConnorMcWard/Data-Analysis-Case-Study/README.md

     - Draw meaningful conclusions from the visualized data and incorporate them into the final report.
 5. **Communication:**
     - Prepare a concise report summarizing findings and insights.
 What did you observe in the data provided?
 The report should include your methodology, the steps you took to complete the analysis,
-    - Clearly communicate any issues identified and provide recommendations for further action by the Cambio customer success team.
+    - Clearly communicate any issues identified and provide recommendations for further action by the Company customer success team.

 ## Evaluation Rubric